-Subscribe to Aloe Vera Tips & Solutions to receive helpful bits of news and advice once a month as an ezine, or email newsletter.
+Subscribe to Aloe Vera Tips & Solutions to receive helpful bits of news and advice about once a month as an ezine, or email newsletter.

 Aloe Vera Tips & Solutions has a short section called, Taking Care of Ourselves, where I share something that I've learned about taking responsibility for my own health and care.
 Usually it will be about what I have learned to do with natural remedies, but these these are applicable to you too.